apiwo/core-sys/README.md

 **files provided are my configs and ***MOST LIKELY** need to be tweaked**

 Welcome to core-sys.
-This repository contains custom, highly optimized Linux system packages and scripts.
+This repository contains custom, highly optimized Linux system packages and/or scripts.
 The flagship component of this repository is **core-init**, a lightweight, bash-driven init system designed to completely replace complex, monolithic init systems (like systemd) with explicit, transparent, and user-controlled shell scripting.

 ---